emmschuster/basement_administration_project/README.md

 git clone https://github.com/emmschuster/basement_administration_project
 ```
 ## Contact
-If you have questions/concerns/comments, please feel free to contact me and send my an [E-Mail](emmschuster@tsn.at)
+If you have questions/concerns/comments, please feel free to contact me and send my an E-Mail to emmschuster@tsn.at